Skip to main content

 Fabric Specifications

-The notional floor U-value tightens from 0.13 W/m²K (Part L 2021) to 0.11 W/m²K under the FHS.
+The notional floor U-value is 0.13 W/m²K, unchanged from Part L 2021.
 The backstop remains 0.18 W/m²K.
-This typically requires 120–150 mm of PIR insulation below the slab or within a beam-and-block floor system, depending on the floor construction and perimeter-to-area ratio.
+This typically requires 100–150 mm of PIR insulation below the slab or within a beam-and-block floor system, depending on the floor construction and perimeter-to-area ratio.

 Roofs: 0.11 W/m²K